In page navigation

 Your coins will be credited to your exchange account, which functions as an online “hot” wallet for your coins, so you can easily access them and trade them on the exchange.

-Which exchange should I use to trade Ethereum?
+Which exchange should I use?Copy link to section

 Check out the table below, which features all the best exchanges currently for trading Ethereum.